-I posted short journaling activities for my seventh grade students on the board every morning.
+I posted short journaling activities for my 7th grade students every morning.
 Students responded to each statement or question in their writing notebooks when they entered the classroom.
 I designed the journaling activities to serve as springboards for discussion during instruction.
-Oftentimes, the writing activities invited us into deeper learning within the learning experiences that none of us ever expected.
+Oftentimes, the writing activities invited us into learning experiences that none of us ever expected.

 One morning, I instructed them to describe a robot that would meet their every need.
 What would the robot look like?
 What special buttons did it have?
 What functions could it carry out for you?
 I took attendance and stacked homework assignments while they invented robots on paper.